Analytical evaluation of the coefficients of the Hu-Paz-Zhang master equation: Ohmic spectral density, zero temperature, and consistency check: The forms of the time-dependent coefficients

-An important special case, which is widely studied in the literature (c.f. \cite{book1}), is the case of weak coupling.
-By calculating the coefficients in leading order in the coupling constant $C_n$ Halliwell and Yu also obtained the formulas of a consistent weak coupling limit.
+An important special case, which is widely studied in the literature (c.f. \cite{book1}), is the case of weak coupling, i.e., the coupling constants $C_n$ in \eqref{eq:full_hamiltonian} are small.
+By calculating the coefficients in leading order in the coupling constant $C_n$, Halliwell and Yu also obtained the formulas of a consistent weak coupling limit.
 Now, the time-dependent coefficients read as

 where we have indicated this approximation with the index $w$.
 We note that the derivation of the weak coupling limit requires the expansion of $q(t)$ and $q_n(t)$ up to the second order of $C_n$.
-In the subsequent section, we make use of these compact formulas and calculate explicitly the exact coefficients.
+In the next section, we make use of these compact formulas and calculate explicitly the exact coefficients.

-\section{Exact solutions to $\textit{\textbf{A(t)}}$, $\textit{\textbf{B(t)}}$, $\textit{\textbf{C(t)}}$ and $\textit{\textbf{D(t)}}$}
+\section{Exact solutions to $\textit{\textbf{A(t)}}$, $\textit{\textbf{B(t)}}$, $\textit{\textbf{C(t)}}$, and $\textit{\textbf{D(t)}}$}